 At 14 years of age, accompanied by my brother on guitar and cavaco, I began practicing choro with a recorder (our financial situation at the time meant that buying a transverse flute was simply out of the question).

 Since my family had difficulties paying for a music teacher, my first lessons in musical theory would come from my brother and brother-in-law.
 I felt it was necessary to learn how to read sheet music, and once I did, a whole universe opened itself to me.
 At 15 years of age, I worked as an office boy and used the majority of my pay to buy sheet music—for Bach, Vivaldi, and other baroque music, and especially for choro.
-I had an insatiable thirst for more choro, and was always hearing the same thing from the clerks at the stores I frequented (Casa Manon, Casa Bevilácqua, Casa Mozart): “You again?
+I had an insatiable thirst for more choro, and was always hearing the same thing from the clerks at the stores I frequented (Casa Manon, Casa Bevilácqua, Casa Amadeus): “You again?
 You were just here 3 months ago and bought everything we had!”